djryancarson/DeepMap/README.md

  2. Navigate to the IOS Folder in your Terminal
  3. Use the command `pod install`
  4. Try building the app again

+### Firebase

+Not sure if this needs to be installed on every computer or is saved in the file.

+1. `npm install --save firebase`